Should you aerate your lawn before scarifing

 By following these tips and implementing practices that enhance nutrient absorption, you can improve the overall health and vitality of your lawn.

-See also When to aerate your lawn in seattle
+See also Is it better to aerate or dethatch your lawn

 Promoting Lush and Healthy Grass